12611 Lake Shore Boulevard "Edgewater"

 Harry Dalton Kendrick and George S. Kendrick, nephews of Henry Dalton, received the property through inheritance on April 29, 1942.

 William Mather purchased Edgewater on May 19, 1943.
 The Mathers wanted to “square off” the property lines of Mrs. Mather’s former home, upon which a corner of the Dalton estate impinged, as well as to ensure that Edgewater remained in desirable hands.
 Mathers refused to sell to Bishop Hoban.
-For a short time, the house was rented to Benjamin Brown, director of the Council of World Affairs, who commented that he lived in the London Museum of Art.
+Benjamin Brown, director of the Council of World Affairs, rented the house for a short period.
+He commented that he lived in the London Museum of Art.

 Benjamin Brown, director of the Council of World Affairs, rented the home.
 He commented that he felt as if he lived in the London Museum of Art.

 Dr. Charles and Ileana McKhann purchased the estate on January 12, 1948.
 Dr. McKuhn was associated with the University Hospitals.
 Ilana, her mother, and brother escaped from the Soviet Union.
-Her brother owned the Pierre Hotel in New York City.
-He was also an owner of Warner Brothers Pictures.
+Her brother owned the Pierre Hotel in New York City and was an owner of Warner Brothers Pictures.

 Elizabeth Mather, having retained a right of first refusal, repurchased Edgewater on June 18, 1954.
 Casting about for some productive use of the mansion, she had an idea of establishing the Little Bratenahl Club.
 Members were required to pay $10 in dues every four months and agree to entertain at least once a week at the club, which offered services for hosting lunch, dinner, tea, bridge meetings, readings, concerts, exhibits, and dance parties.
 Overnight guests could also be accommodated.
 Net proceeds were to benefit some of the major arts and cultural institutions at University Circle.
 There is no evidence of how long the Little Bratenahl Club operated or whether it was ever opened.